 4. A mother that prays for her children is a force to be reckoned with.

-5. There is a big difference between listening and being quiet while waiting for your turn to talk.
+5. There is a big difference between listening and just being quiet.
+Don't just listen to speak.
 Listen to what others have to say.
 Listen whole-heartedly and carefully.

 6. A real man holds the door for others, always.
 No exceptions.

 7. You can learn a lot about the core of a man by how he treats people who are serving him.

 8. Most of the world’s problems can be solved with home cooking and a family dinner.

 9. Slow down.
 Life is passing you by.
 It really does go by fast.
 Love the ones you got.

 10. Good people do bad things.
 And the older you get the more obvious that becomes.